All You Need to Know about the Chocolate Chip Starfish

 As if you need another reason besides how cute they look, Starfish, in general, are very interesting and mysterious creatures, and the chocolate chip starfish perhaps most of all.

-Science reports that it has pretty unusual relatives, as well.
+Science reports that it has pretty unusual relatives like these at National Geographic, as well.

 All in all, it’s definitely a beautiful sight in any aquarium, and since it moves so slow compared to the other animals in the tank, it will create a relaxing effect when you admire it.